About the MGA degree

 Joint Programs/Collaborative Programs

-Collaborative programs in Asia-Pacific Studies, Environmental Studies, and Ethnic and Pluralism Studies can also be added to the MGA degree.
+Collaborative Specializations in Asia-Pacific Studies, Environmental Studies, and Ethnic and Pluralism Studies can also be added to the MGA degree.
 Click here for more information.

 Please Note: The MGA cannot be taken part-time.